mlrun/mlrun/docs/store/artifacts.md

 the producer of the artifact, the artifact owner, last update date, and type-specific information.
 You can download the artifact.
 You can also tag and remove tags from artifacts using the UI.

 The UI limits the artifact query display to 1000 records.
-You can add filters to narrow the target records.
+You can add filters to narrow the query results.
 (Each search could results in a different set of records.)